-Natural Capital Partners first reviewed the science underpinning the climatic impact of aviation in 2009, when it commissioned Professor John Murlis to provide guidance on the issue.
+Climate Impact Partners first reviewed the science underpinning the climatic impact of aviation in 2009, when it commissioned Professor John Murlis to provide guidance on the issue.
 The 2009 review highlighted that complex atmospheric chemistry associated with high altitude emissions of GHGs, other gases and effects, such as short-lived contrails and cloud formation, supported the view that the impact of aviation on climate may be greater than from recognised GHGs.
 To take account of these additional warming impacts, it was recommended that The CarbonNeutral Protocol introduced an "Aviation Impact Factor" (AIF) as a multiplier of the direct carbon emission impacts."
 However, the science was not well enough understood to provide clear guidance as to how such additional effects should be calculated.
 Therefore, The CarbonNeutral Protocol calculated carbon footprints for aviation directly from aviation GHG emissions.
 Clients were free to apply an AIF of greater than one.

-Natural Capital Partners, 2021, Guidance to Natural Capital Partners on the Treatment of Offsetting for Air Travel in The CarbonNeutral Protocol, www.carbonneutral.com/aviation-guidance-in-full
+&lt;sup>1 Climate Impact Partners, 2021, Guidance to Climate Impact Partners on the Treatment of Offsetting for Air Travel in The CarbonNeutral Protocol, www.carbonneutral.com/aviation-guidance-in-full.